Coly010/ng-rspack-build/testing/vitest-setup/README.md

-# testing-utils
+# testing-vitest-setup

-This library provides a set of helper functions for testing.
+This library provides a set of setup scripts for testing.
+As this package is never directly referenced, but only it's files it does not maintain a `index.ts` entry point.

-The many content divides into:
+## The many content divides into:

-- constants
-- mock helper
-- utils for OS dependent APIs

-## Building

-Run `nx build testing-utils` to build the library.

-## Running unit tests

-Run `nx test testing-utils` to execute the unit tests via [Vitest](https://vitest.dev/).
+- **Setup files** - obey to the naming pattern `<purpose>-setup-file.ts` and should be used in a `vite.config.ts` testing config under the `setupFiles` property.
+- **Global setup files** - obey to the naming pattern `<purpose>-global-setup-file.ts` and should be used in a `vite.config.ts` testing config under the `globalSetup` property.